Connexus Credit Union Review

 Mobile App

 The Connexus mobile banking app gives you full access to every aspect of your accounts.
-You’ll have all of the same digital banking features, plus mobile deposits, custom notifications, and savings goal trackers.
+You’ll have the same digital banking features, plus mobile deposits, custom notifications, and savings goal trackers.

 Member Benefits